 .
 Please notice that there are "Group 1 countries" and "Group 2 countries".

-Driving licence from other country
+Driving license from another country

-Where to get a Danish driving licence
+Where to get a Danish driving license

-How to change your driving licence
+How to change your driving license

-- Your current driving license.
+- Your current driving license

-- A medical certificate issued by your own doctor, if your driving license was not issued in the Faroe Islands, Greenland or in an EU or EEA country.
-Note that the doctor will charge a fee to issue a certificate of health.
+- A medical certificate issued by your own doctor, if your driving license was not issued in the Faroe Islands, Greenland, or in an EU or EEA country.
+Note that the doctor will charge a fee to issue a certificate of health

-- If you are applying under the Group 1 scheme, when you apply you must provide a written declaration on honor that you have not had your driving license revoked within the last five years and, in addition, that your right to drive has not been restricted or made conditional in any way.
+- If you are applying under the Group 1 scheme, when you apply, you must provide a written declaration on honor that you have not had your driving license revoked within the last five years and, in addition, that your right to drive has not been restricted or made conditional in any way

 Translation of driving licenses

 Please note that the municipalities have a right to obtain a translation of your driving license.
 As a rule, a translation will be required unless the information on the driving license is printed in English or the driving license has been issued from an EU or an EEA country.